Nova Scotia Lifeguard Service: Training

 Lifeguards employed with the NSLS must complete a physically rigorous selection process.

 All lifeguard applicants to NSLS must be certified with the RLSSC's National Lifeguard Service Award and also maintain certification in Standard First Aid as well as cardiopulmonary resuscitation (CPR) level C.

 Applicants are then tested with a timed 500-meter swim in surf conditions, followed by a timed 3.2 km run, and a timed 50-meter carry with a suitably weighted mannequin.

 The physical test is followed by a written test.
 Should an applicant be hired, s/he must successfully complete a four-day NSLS training camp with all new and returning lifeguards immediately prior to the start of the supervision season, during which there are further evaluations of skills based on performance during mock emergency scenarios.
 Should an applicant not meet the standard during the training camp, alternates who are successful will be selected in their place.

-This rigorous selection program to ensure the highest level of skill and competency has proven to be a successful formula.
-No person has drowned within the supervised area of any NSLS beach during hours of supervision since the program's inception in 1973.